 Project: Just Time

 The Just Time project is unabashedly about love: fortifying, undergirding, strengthening-of-all-things love.
-And specifically, how the bonds of love and positive emotion, which form the basis of secure attachment between parent and child, gift that child’s life with mental wellbeing, relationship which grows language and social communication, and from there, on into literacy – and beyond into education, employment, pro-social enjoyment of life, and further yet, into wisdom.
+And specifically, how the bonds of love and positive emotion, which form the basis of secure attachment between parent and child, gift that child’s life with mental wellbeing, relationship which grows language and social communication, and from there, on into literacy; and then beyond into further education, employment and pro-social enjoyment of life; and further yet, into citizenship and wisdom.

 One of our facilitators, speech pathologist Sarah Kay, said this about the program: